 The confession was not welcome news to the now-established Church of Spiritualism.
 Die-hard believers refused to accept Margaretta’s revelations as truth and insisted that, although the communications may have begun as a prank, spirits were in fact manifesting themselves.
 They claimed her recantation was due to alcohol abuse and not to be believed.
 This insistence continues in the modern Church of Spiritualism, where there is no mention of the recantation.

-So what is Spiritualism?
+So what is Spiritualism and the Church of Spiritualism?
 Their national website states, “A spiritualist is one who believes, as the basis of his or her religion, in the communication between this and the Spirit World by means of mediumship and who endeavors to mold his or her character and conduct in accordance with the highest teachings derived from such communication.”
 By this definition, spiritualism is directly contrary to biblical teaching.
 In Leviticus 19:1, God says, “Don’t turn to those who are mediums, nor to the wizards.
 Don’t seek them out, to be defiled by them.
 I am Yahweh your God.”
 Many other references clearly state God’s opposition to Spiritualism (Leviticus 20:6, 27; Deuteronomy 18:10–12; 2 Kings 23:24).
 Isaiah 8:19 says, “When someone tells you to consult mediums and spiritists, who whisper and mutter, should not a people inquire of their God?
 Why consult the dead on behalf of the living?”

 The Church of Spiritualism website defines the foundational doctrine of Spiritualism: “We accept all truths and endeavor to prove their validity.
 Truths are found in nature, in other religions, in writings, in science, in philosophy, in Divine Law and are received through spirit communication.”
 It also says, “A belief in spirit communication does not conflict with the Teachings ascribed to Jesus.”
 These statements themselves are untrue.
 Scriptural truth is in direct opposition to the spiritualist’s beliefs.
 Both cannot be true.
 Jesus said, “I am the way, the truth, and the life.
 No man comes to the Father but by me” (John 14:6).
 He also said, “Now this is eternal life: that they know you, the only true God, and Jesus Christ, whom you have sent” (John 17:3).
 That is truth according to Scripture.
 But that is not a truth espoused by the spiritualist; therefore, Spiritualism’s claim that they “accept all truths” is false.

 About God they say, “In Spiritualism we believe in one God, that we call Infinite Intelligence, which is All in All or within everything.”
 They capitalize the name “God,” yet do not attribute personal qualities to Him.
 They define God as “a supreme Impersonal Power, everywhere present, manifesting as life, through all forms of organized matter, called by some, God, by others, Spirit and by Spiritualists, Infinite Intelligence.”
-However, God gives us His many characteristic names by which He wants us to identify Him: Yahweh (Malachi 3:16), Jehovah (Nahum 1:2), El Shaddai (Genesis 17:1), and I AM (Exodus 3:14), among others.
+However, God gives us His many characteristic names by which He wants us to identify Him: Yahweh (Malachi 3:16), El Shaddai (Genesis 17:1), and I AM (Exodus 3:14), among others.
 So when a spiritualist speaks of “God,” he is not referring to the Creator God who reveals Himself in the Bible.
 Spiritualism has created its own idea of a god that does not exist.

 Spiritualists do not believe in heaven or hell (Matthew 10:28; 25:46), evil spirits (Mark 5:8; Matthew 12:43), or salvation by faith in Christ (Ephesians 2:8–9).
 They believe that human life continues after death, “where the opportunity for growth and progress to better, higher and more spiritual conditions are open to all.”
 An attempt to combine Christianity with occult practices has resulted in the formation of Christian Spiritualist Churches—which are neither Christian nor spiritual.

-The supernatural phenomena experienced by many adherents of Spiritualism may very well be real.
+The supernatural phenomena experienced by many adherents of the Church of Spiritualism may very well be real.
 Satan has real power and can even masquerade as “an angel of light” (2 Corinthians 11:14).
 The fact that spiritualists deny the existence of Satan or demons gives those evil spirits more freedom to work unobstructed among them and to convince many gullible souls that they are finding God.

-Galatians 1:8 says, “Even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed” (2 Corinthians 11:4).
+Galatians 1:8 says, “Even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed” (see also 2 Corinthians 11:4).
 Any attempt to deny the deity of Christ, His finished work of salvation on behalf of His children, or the true nature of God is “another gospel” and subject to the judgment of God.
 The Church of Spiritualism falls into that category.